What to eat with your favourite wines this Christmas

 Probably everyone’s party favourite but because it’s generally sweeter than other sparkling wines. also very good with light cakes and biscuits.
 Try it with panettone

-Probably on your shopping list for a festive toast but you can drink it with more than canapés.
+Most likely on your shopping list for a festive toast but you can drink it with more than canapés.
 If it’s a vintage or full-bodied style it would even work with the turkey and would be lovely if you’re having lobster.
 Less good, it might surprise you, with smoked salmon, oysters and (mock) caviar unless it’s a no- or low-dosage (very dry) style.
 Brilliant with anything fried - including fish & chips!

 The sweet wine that everyone’s familiar with but it’s not ideal with Christmas pudding or a chocolate bûche de Noël (Christmas log).
 Better with light fruit puddings or a rhubarb trifle.
 The French would drink it with foie gras and Roquefort over Christmas.